HTTP-RPC/Kilo/README.md

     public Object apply(Object value, String argument, Locale locale);

 The first argument to this method represents the value to be modified, and the second is the optional argument value following the `=` character in the modifier string.
-If a modifier argument is not specified, `argument` will be null.
+If a modifier argument is not specified, the value of `argument` will be null.
 The third argument contains the caller's locale.

 For example, the following class implements a modifier that converts values to uppercase: